Message from the Fire Chief

 For more information on the 2021 Wildland Fire Outlook visit, www.nifc.gov.

-Natural gas, propane, and charcoal barbequing are acceptable as long as used within the manufacturer’s guidelines and recommendations.
+Natural gas and propane barbequing are acceptable as long as used within the manufacturer’s guidelines and recommendations.
 For more information visit our Outdoor Burning page.

 COVID-19 Vaccine Update: